boxyhq/website/docs/terminus/deploy/env-variables.md

 ### **TERMINUS_VAULT_DB_VOLUME**

-When running on docker, the mapping of the DB volume on the host file system.
+The mapping of the DB volume on the host file system.

 Default: `./terminus-volumes/terminus-vault-data`